Traditional Metal Braces

 What Happens During an Orthodontic Consultation?

 The exam and evaluation will assess a patient’s teeth and mouth to determine which type of braces should be used and the precise issues which need to be treated.
-Typically, mold or impressions of the person’s teeth and mouth in addition to x-rays are taken during the exam.
-Once the impression and images have been collected the orthodontist will give the patient a diagnosis and recommend a treatment plan.
+Typically, x-rays and are taken during the exam.
+Once images have been collected the orthodontist will give the patient a diagnosis and recommend a treatment plan.
 The doctor will let the person know what is recommended and the patients can ask questions about their potential treatment.

 Usually, for very complex alignment issues braces are strongly recommended.